 Are you getting it?

-Basically, Silo structure of a properly organized website includes the following most important things.
+Basically, Silo content structure of a properly organized website includes the following most important things.

 - Keyword research

-- Organising your content hierarchically (based on your target keywords)
+- Organizing your content hierarchically (based on your target keywords)

 - Reinforcing your website’s structure through different ways (such as implementing categories, menus, breadcrumbs, linking to each other internal posts, URL structure and so on)

-Let’s briefly talk about the above things so you can implement Silo structure for your website the right way in 2019 and beyond.
+Let’s briefly talk about the above things so you can implement Silos for your website the right way in 2023 and beyond.

 1. Define your keyword strategy